 Nusli Wadia stays away from Tata Steel EGM

-Industrialist Nusli Wadia stayed away from Tata Steel’s extraordinary general meeting, called for voting by shareholders on promoters’ proposal seeking his removal as independent director, and termed such meets “inappropriately and shamefully stage-managed.”
+Industrialist Nusli Wadia on Wednesday stayed away from Tata Steel’s extraordinary general meeting, called for voting by shareholders on promoters’ proposal seeking his removal as independent director, and termed such meets as “inappropriately and shamefully stage-managed.”

 “I have chosen not to attend the meeting as I understand that recent meetings held of other Tata companies have been inappropriately and shamefully stage-managed by the requisitionist controlling the entry into the hall, as also in the selection and choice of speakers as never before seen in Indian corporate history,” he wrote to the Tata Steel shareholders.